 The Criminal Investigations Division of the Douglas County Sheriff's Office, or CID, currently has a total of 51 members.
-The division commander is Captain Bobby Holmes.
-The persons in charge of day-to-day operations are Lieutenant James Harrell, Lieutenant Michelle Huey, and Lieutenant Bruce Ferguson.
+The division commander is Captain Bruce Ferguson.
+The persons in charge of day-to-day operations are Lieutenant James Harrell, and Lieutenant Jon Mauney.
 The division operates 24 hours a day, 7 days a week.

 The division is broken up into four units:

 Included in each of these units is a Sergeant who is in charge.
 We have a crime scene unit that processes major crime scenes and an evidence custodian that secures and stores all the evidence collected from the various crime scenes and cases investigated.
 We have one secretary and a full time Latent Fingerprint Examiner who operates AFIS and IAFIS, who assists with secretarial duties at times